noe98/Cayley/README.md

 If you are having trouble navigating around Terminal, you can use the following as a resource. https://www.tbi.univie.ac.at/~ronny/Leere/270038/tutorial/node8.html

 Once dowloaded, run cayleymain.py or latticemain.py depending on the structure you desire.
+If you desire to build your own network, please look at graphmain.py to see an example of the implentation of the interface.

-Using this, a GUI will pop, up, and you can decide the number of generations and connections you want for a Cayley Tree, or the dimensions of the lattice graphics.
+Using this, a TUI will pop, up, and you can decide the number of generations and connections you want for a Cayley Tree, or the dimensions of the lattice graphics.

 By simulating using the variables alpha, beta, and gamma for the following equations, the code can demonstrate the occupation/ emptiness of nodes over large periods of time.